-- (a) Location and external appearance to avoid or mitigate adverse effects on: - (i) the street scene; - (ii) adjoining or surrounding buildings; - (iii) public open space, amenity linkages and view corridors; - (iv) the visual amenity of open spaces, streets and the surrounding landscape. - (b) The relationship of the building to its neighbours in terms of its built form, and to other built elements in the zone, including public open spaces. - (c) The relationship of parking, access and manoeuvring areas in respect of access point options for joint use of car parking and the safety of pedestrians.
+- (a) Location and external appearance to avoid or mitigate adverse effects on: - (i) the street scene: - (ii) adjoining or surrounding buildings; - (iii) public open space, amenity linkages and view corridors; - (iv) the visual amenity of open spaces, streets and the surrounding landscape. - (b) The relationship of the building to its neighbours in terms of its built form, and to other built elements in the zone, including public open spaces. - (c) The relationship of parking, access and manoeuvring areas in respect of access point options for joint use of car parking and the safety of pedestrians.

-- (d) The extent and quality of any landscaping proposed and the effectiveness of proposed planting in enhancing the general character of the area, screening car parking areas, and the impact on residential uses. - jii Controlled Activity Residential Activities in Activity Area 4 - (a) Whether and the extent to which:
+(d) The extent and quality of any landscaping proposed and the effectiveness of proposed planting in enhancing the general character of the area, screening car parking areas, and the impact on residential uses.

+iii Controlled Activity - Residential Activities in Activity Area 4 iv Controlled Activity- Planting in the Terrace Buffer Areas